You’re lying in bed, but your heart’s beating so fast it feels like it could jump out of your chest.

 #5: LEARN HOW TO BECOME A BETTER HUMAN BEING

 Filling your cup is essential for your well-being.
-You DO need to put your own oxygen mask first before assisting others.
+You DO need to put your own oxygen mask on first before assisting others.

 But once you do, that’s where the ‘others’ come in, specifically, making sure that you’re constantly building your awareness of how you’re living your life, considering how it’s affecting the people around you, and then taking responsibility for it.